You are here

 * Up to 2 of the six core courses may be replaced by courses deemed critical by advisors and students for their research projects.

 For the first three semesters, the Materials Science and Engineering Graduate Seminar is required (1 credit each, 3 credits total).

 In the second year, three elective courses (3 credits each, 9 credits total) are required (a maximum of one elective course may be replaced with an independent study to receive course credit for Ph.D. research).

 A qualifying exam in the third semester, a preliminary exam after three years, and a final defense exam are required for the Ph.D. degree.

 Academic Integrity and Responsible Conduct of Research (RCR) training required by The Graduate School at Duke University must be completed within the first three semesters (12 hours).

-In the case of PhD students matriculating with a master's degree, course credit requirements are reduced to 21 credits total, and the selection of courses must be approved by the program Director of Graduate Studies.
+In the case of a PhD student matriculating with a master's degree, course credit requirements are reduced to 21 credits total, and the selection of courses must be approved by the Director of Graduate Studies.

 The Graduate School at Duke provides a competitive package that should provide PhD students with financial support for the majority of the time they are registered and working toward their degree.
 PhD students are supported in a variety of ways, including funding from their departments, The Graduate School, or other governmental and private sources.

 Generally speaking, The Graduate School At Duke provides PhD students with a stipend, payment of tuition, and fee support for their first five (5) years of study, as well as health insurance for the first six (6) years if students are on the Duke student medical insurance plan.
 After their fifth year, students are responsible for tuition and fees, and most of our students obtain external or departmental funding to cover those costs.